SaptakGit/namasteReactFoodApp/readme.md

 Why dowe need State veriable:
     Suppose we want to change the name of a button from Login to Logout whenever we click it.
 If we use a normal JS let veriable with a callback function, the variable will get changed but the UI will not rendered.
 That why we use local State variable.So that he UI gets changed whenever we update the veriable.

+React Router Dom:
+    npm install react-router-dom@6

+    Two types of routing in web-app
+    1. Clicnt side routing -> did not make any network calls and do not load the hole page
+    2. Server side routing -> make network calls and reloads the whole page

+Link is a wraper over anchor tag.